NLO QCD Renormalization Group Evolution for Non-Leptonic $\Delta F=2$ Transitions in the SMEFT: Introduction

 The main goal of the present paper is to extend the QCD RG evolution in the SMEFT for $\Delta F=2$ transitions beyond the leading order. {In fact at first sight this is straightforward because the $SU(3)_c$ symmetry remains unbroken in the SMEFT and in the absence of electroweak interactions one could just use the NLO QCD BSM analysis of \cite{Buras:2000if} up to the new physics scale $\Lambda$ in the so-called BMU operator basis that is useful for NLO QCD calculations.
 However, in the presence of electroweak interactions, the so-called SMEFT Warsaw basis {\cite{Grzadkowski:2010es}} is more suitable and it is necessary to perform the QCD renormalization group analysis within the SMEFT in that basis.
 Therefore we present here for the first time two-loop ADMs for $\Delta F=2$ four-quark operators of the SMEFT.
 We will demonstrate that they can be obtained from the two-loop ADMs {in the BMU basis \cite{Buras:2000if}.} As an intermediate step we will present the ADM relevant for the WET in the so-called JMS basis \cite{Jenkins:2017jig} which for the matching of the WET to the SMEFT is more useful {than the BMU basis.}

 The main technology presented here can be extended to non-leptonic $\Delta F=1$ transitions but due {to} the large number of operators involved \cite{Buras:2000if,Aebischer:2021raf} the corresponding analysis is much more complicated and will be presented in due time in a separate publication.
+Moreover, while in the case of $\Delta F=2$ operators the transformation of ADMs from BMU to JMS and SMEFT bases is free from contributions of Fierz-vanishing evanescent operators \cite{Aebischer:2020dsw}, they contribute in the $\Delta F=1$ case \cite{Gorbahn:2004my}, which complicates the analysis.

 Having all these ingredients we investigate numerically the impact of the NLO corrections calculated here on the LO RG evolutions of SMEFT Wilson coefficients for $\Delta F=2$ transitions from the new physics scale $\muNP$ down to the electroweak scale $\muEW$ presented by us in \cite{Aebischer:2020dsw}.
 Including also the effects of top Yukawa couplings at the one-loop level, taken already into account in the latter paper, we find that the main benefit from the present analysis is the removal of QCD renormalization scheme dependences present currently both in the one-loop matchings between the WET and SMEFT and also between SMEFT and a chosen UV completion.
-But the NLO QCD effects in RG QCD evolution, calculated here in the NDR scheme \cite{Buras:1989xd}, turn out to be small, in the ballpark of a few percent but larger than one-loop Yukawa top effects when only the $\Delta F=2$ operators are considered.
+But the NLO QCD effects in RG QCD evolution, calculated here in the NDR-$\overline{\text{MS}}$ scheme \cite{Buras:1989xd}, turn out to be small, in the ballpark of a few percent but larger than one-loop Yukawa top effects when only the $\Delta F=2$ operators are considered.

 Our paper is organized as follows.
-In \refsec{sec:2} we derive the general relation between QCD RG evolutions in two different operator bases as well as the corresponding relations for one-loop and two-loop ADMs.
-This presentation is valid for any number of operators and can be extended to other processes, in particular $\Delta F=1$ non-leptonic transitions.
-Using these formulae we summarize in \refsec{sec:3} the one-loop and two-loop ADMs for $\Delta F=2$ transitions in BMU, JMS and SMEFT bases as well as the matching matrices between these bases.
+In \refsec{sec:2} we derive the general relation between QCD RG evolutions in two different operator bases for the case of $\Delta F=2$ Wilson coefficients.
+Subsequently we also give the corresponding relations for one-loop and two-loop ADMs.
+Using these formulae we summarize in \refsec{sec:3} the one-loop and two-loop ADMs for $\Delta F=2$ transitions in {the} BMU, JMS and SMEFT bases as well as the matching matrices between these bases.
 Subsequently in \refsec{sec:3a} we analyze numerically the size of the NLO QCD corrections calculated here by presenting the RG evolution matrices in the WET and SMEFT both at LO and NLO in QCD.
 We summarize in \refsec{sec:6}